 - a minimum 2.7 undergraduate GPA and 50th percentile on the Graduate Record Examination writing

 - Furnish an analysis of professional goals written by the candidate.
-This analysis should include a description of how the chosen degree program will help meet the selected goals and how the candidate’s life experiences, accomplishments, and interests will contribute to his or her success in the program.
+This analysis should describe how the chosen degree program will help meet the selected goals and how the candidate’s life experiences, accomplishments, and interests will contribute to their success in the program.

 - Request and have submitted two letters of recommendation that address the candidate’s professional commitment, experience, and potential.